 We’ve booked our first proper family holiday abroad – as a four!
 Well, actually as a five because we’re taking the nanny, I mean Nanny.
 Ah, let’s be honest – we are taking my mum so we have help with the children and can carve out a little grown up time, so both contexts are correct!
 Having never left sunny England with children before, I’m having to put serious thought into what to pack for a family holiday abroad in order to make certain I take everything we need and don’t forget anything important.

-As we prepare for our next holiday abroad – as a family this time – I thought I’d share what we’ll be packing for our next trip to Tuscany, in case you too are holidaying in the sunshine with little ones this summer…
+As we prepare for our next holiday abroad – as a family this time – I thought I’d share what we’ll be packing for our next trip abroad, in case you too are holidaying in the sunshine with little ones this summer…

 Seems obvious, but I’ve been burned before both literally and metaphorically.
 It’s so important to use a reputable brand who you trust and know, and so it may be worth taking enough to see you through.
 I once had to buy more on a holiday (in an admittedly less ‘safe’ location as I was in Egypt) and it brought me out in a dreadful rash.
 Not what you want for your little ones!

 First Aid Kit

 Whilst this may not have been a concern back in those blissfully ignorant days of yore, I can’t help feeling it would be somewhat irresponsible not to at least have the basics with me.
 So, plasters; antiseptic cream; Aftersun; Calpol – including dispenser; nappy cream as a minimum.
 I may go so far as also packing a thermometer, aspirator, and Vicks.
 I might just take the full caboodle… (Get yours here!
 Affiliate link.)

 Pumping / Sterilising Equipment

 If you’re going away with a baby, this is an obvious essential, but sometimes it’s the obvious things which get left behind!